Ask a doctor about a prescription for ALDODERMA 1 mg/g + 3.5 mg/g CREAM

 Aldoderma 1mg/g + 3.5mg/g Ointment

-Aldoderma is a topical skin medication containing triamcinolone acetonide, a medium-potency topical corticosteroid that relieves skin inflammation and/or itching, and framycetin sulfate, an aminoglycoside antibiotic that acts on certain types of bacteria.
+Aldoderma is a skin medicine that contains triamcinolone acetonide, a medium-strength topical corticosteroid that relieves inflammation and/or itching of the skin, and framycetin sulfate, an aminoglycoside antibiotic that acts on certain types of bacteria.

-This medication is used to relieve skin symptoms such as inflammation and/or itching due to skin disorders that respond to corticosteroids, secondarily infected by bacteria sensitive to framycetin, such as eczema and dermatitis, {(endogenous or patient-related factors (atopic dermatitis and neurodermatitis), seborrheic (inflammatory eruption with scaling), contact dermatitis due to common substances like soap (contact dermatitis), and as part of the treatment for psoriasis (scaly, red skin condition with silvery scales).}
+This medicine is used for the relief of skin symptoms, such as inflammation and/or itching, due to skin disorders that respond to corticosteroids, secondarily infected by bacteria sensitive to framycetin, such as eczema and dermatitis, {(endogenous or related to patient factors (atopic dermatitis and neurodermatitis), seborrheic (eruption with inflammation and scaling), allergic reaction to substances of habitual use such as soap (contact)} and as part of the treatment of psoriasis (scaly red rash with silver scales sometimes).

 Warnings and precautions